Placing Rate

 If it’s good enough for Vegas, it’s good enough for me.

-Alright, now we know we should avoid static values.
+Alright, now we know to use a proportional value, rather than a static one.
 But if we’re using a top percentage, what percentage should we use?

-I’m using 15% as an example because that’s my chosen value.
+I’m using 15% as an example because that’s the value I first ran with when testing this metric.
 Realistically, this decision is up for debate.
-If we use a lower percentage, such as 10%, we gain more validity but are sacrificing reliability.
-If we use a higher percentage, such as 20%, we gain reliability but are sacrificing validity4.
+If we use a lower percentage, such as 10%, we gain moreĀ validity but are sacrificing reliability.
+If we use a higher percentage, such as 20%, we gain reliability but are sacrificing validity.

-Finally, another great aspect of Placing Rate calculated from top percentage is it gives us a very clear expected_value.
-If I’m using a 15% top percentage for my top placings, then a perfectly average (i.e. balanced) faction is expected to produce a 15% placing rate.
+Finally, another great aspect of Placing Rate calculated from a top percentage, is it gives us a very clear expected value.
+If I’m using a 15% top percentage for my top placings, then a perfectly average (i.e. balanced) faction is expected to produce a 15% Placing Rate.

 Why? because if 15% of all placings are top placings, then 15% of a faction’s player base is expected to finish in those placings.
-Therefore, 15% becomes the average.
+Therefore, 15% becomes the expected value, just like 50% is the expected value for win rate.

 Let’s summarize all of this: